willprice/two-stream-action-cnn-analysis-thesis/thesis.md

-Generating attention maps at the third pooling layer still results in a single attention map for the entire input, to mitigate this and generate attention maps on a frame by frame basis from the temporal tower we utilised using a sliding window with the same temporal extent as the network computing attention maps for each window and then sliding the window along by a single frame repeatedly until there are no longer any frames remaining in the video sequence.
+Generating attention maps at the third pooling layer still results in a single attention map for the entire input, to mitigate this and generate attention maps on a frame by frame basis from the temporal stream we utilised using a sliding window with the same temporal extent as the network computing attention maps for each window and then sliding the window along by a single frame repeatedly until there are no longer any frames remaining in the video sequence.
 Let $\tau$ be